-Remember that contractors using hazardous chemicals must be in possession of all current SDS applicable to their work.
+Contractors using hazardous chemicals must be in possession of all current SDS applicable to their work.

 HOW: By completing the hazardous chemical register (Form 15A), we will ensure that the controls required by the SDS for a product are acknowledged and implemented and if needed recorded in the appropriate SWMS.